qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Mutate-by-recreate can be optimized by sharing unchanged sub-structures.
 See also: [Persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).

 Another solution is to **treat mutation as data**.
 When you want to mutate something, you **append a mutation command into command queue** (the command can also be called "event" or "log").
 Then execute the mutation commands at once.
+(Note that command should not indirectly reference base data.)

 - In the process of creating new commands, it only do immutable borrow to base data, and only one mutable borrow to the command queue.
 - When executing the commands, it only do one mutable borrow to base data at a time.